nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_PACKAGES_INTRO.md

 import { AwesomeComponent } from "./awesome/list/AwesomeComponent.js"
 ```

 With Python packages, you don't need to do that.
-You can combine all of the file in sub-directories, and sub-directories of sub-directories, into a single _namespace_.
+You can combine all of the files in sub-directories, and sub-directories of sub-directories, into a single _namespace_.

 Time to see what that all means.